Mental capacity is about being able to make your own decisions.

 If you assess that your patient lacks capacity to make the relevant decisions, you must make decisions about their care based on what would be ‘of overall benefit’ (in their best interests).
 When making these decisions there are a range of legal requirements laid down in national mental capacity laws and codes which you must take into account.

 There are also statutory decision-making principles, safeguards and good practice requirements set out in these national laws or codes, which you must incorporate into your usual practice.
-For example, the importance you should attach to exploring a patient’s previous wishes, preferences, values and beliefs; how you communicate with and involve a patient’s family or others close to the patient; your approach to obtaining second opinions; and how you work with the healthcare team and multi-agency teams to inform and to implement decisions.
+For example, the importance you should attach to exploring a patient’s previous wishes, preferences, values and beliefs; how you communicate with and involve a patient’s family or others close to the patient; your approach to obtaining second opinions; and how you work with the healthcare team and multi-agency teams to inform and implement decisions.

-Our Consent guidance sets out professional standards of practice in this area which take account of the legal requirements in national mental capacity laws and codes across England, Wales, Scotland and Northern Ireland.
+Our Consent guidance sets out professional standards of practice in this area which take account of the legal requirements in national mental capacity laws and codes across England, Northern Ireland, Scotland and Wales.
 You can be confident that the standards in our guidance are consistent with the legal obligations that apply in the country where you practise.
 Of course it’s important to seek advice, in case of any uncertainty about the current legal position, as the law in this area can be complex.
 We are currently updating the Consent guidance to ensure it continues to reflect current law, as well as providing doctors with more practical advice on applying the guidance.

 Some of the requirements are essential procedural steps, for example completing a capacity certificate (Scotland), or authorising a ‘deprivation of liberty’ in some treatment situations.